niveaaa/UniTravel/README.md

-# UniTravel – Ticket Reservation System (C Project)
+# UniTravel – Ticket Reservation System

 UniTravel is a console-based ticket reservation system written in C.
 It allows users to book, cancel, and view tickets for Bus, Train, and Flight travel, with date-wise seat availability and persistent storage using text files.